Manchester Grammar School: Main building

 The main building was designed in 1929 by Francis Jones and Percy Worthington.
 In keeping with the style of Oxbridge, it features a quadrangle and a grandiose Memorial Hall.
 Entrance to the quad is by a tripartite arch under a clock tower cupola.
-There is also the Paton Library (named after J.L.
-Paton, a former High Master), MGS Archive Room (formerly the Alan Garner Junior Library, which has since become part of the Paton Library), Common Room, Refectory, Medical Centre, Book Shop, Gymnasium and Swimming Pool.
+There is also the Paton Library (named after J. L. Paton, a former High Master), MGS Archive Room (formerly the Alan Garner Junior Library, which has since become part of the Paton Library), Common Room, Refectory, Medical Centre, Book Shop, Gymnasium and Swimming Pool.
 This is in addition to classrooms (subjects taught in this building are Art and Design, Mathematics, Economics, Classical Civilisation, Computing, Greek, History, Latin, Religion and Philosophy) and administrative offices.

 The main building also houses the Parker Art Hall which is a three-storey arts studio, situated in the south side of the main building.
-It is named after former High Master J.G.
-Parker.
+It is named after former High Master J. G. Parker.
 It includes a ceramics department with two kilns on the ground floor and also a dark room for photography.

 Since opening in 1931 the site at Fallowfield has seen many additions to the accommodation as indicated below.

 Mason building

-This is the school's language department, named after P.G.
-Mason, a former High Master, during whose tenure the building was erected.
+This is the school's language department, named after P. G. Mason, a former High Master, during whose tenure the building was erected.
 On the ground floor there are the Language Labs, two suites of listening stations, mainly used to practise the listening parts of national exams.
-This building was originally the school's Sixth Form block, and was built in 1966–67.
-The foundation stone was laid by the Queen on the occasion of her visit in 1965.
+This building was originally the school's Sixth Form block, with construction beginning in 1965.
+The foundation stone was laid by The Queen on the occasion of her visit in 1965.
 By 1970 the shoddiness of the workmanship and materials used was revealed by the cracks which had already started appearing in the internal walls.
 It is joined to the main building on the ground floor by the Paton Library.

 Marks building

-Named after former pupil Simon Marks son of Michael Marks, founder of the Marks & Spencer empire.
+Named after former pupil Simon Marks, son of Michael Marks, founder of the Marks & Spencer empire.
 It is just west of the main building, and was erected in 1958.
 Major extensions were made by addition of the first floor (after a gift of £50,000 from Lord Marks) and the Israel Sieff Lecture Theatre (after a gift of £5,000 from Lord Marks' brother-in-law), which were opened on 19 September 1962.
 It currently hosts the following departments: Physics, General Science (taken by Year 7 and 8 pupils – before the subject splits into the usual three divisions), Geography, Computing and Mathematics.
 There are five physics laboratories, including one for radioactive experimentation, on the ground floor.
-The main computer room is situated on the first floor of the Marks building.
+The main computer room is on the first floor of the Marks building.